ultimatecoder/cpython/Doc/tutorial/floatingpoint.rst

 This is the chief reason why Python (or Perl, C, C++, Java, Fortran, and many others) often won't display the exact decimal number you expect.

 Why is that?
-1/10 is not exactly representable as a binary fraction.
+1/10 is not exactly re-presentable as a binary fraction.
 Almost all machines today (November 2000) use IEEE-754 floating point arithmetic, and almost all platforms map Python floats to IEEE-754 "double precision".
 754 doubles contain 53 bits of precision, so on input the computer strives to